Basic And Advanced Painting

-Enrollment for "Beginners #2" sessions is also $225, but does not include art supplies; enrollment for this series assumes enrollees have some experience with painting, and aready have the necessary suppies.
+Enrollment for "Beginners #2" sessions is lower, ranging from $165 for BTA annual members to $185 for non-members, the difference reflects art supplies provided to participants in the Beginners I class.
+Enrollment for this series assumes enrollees have some experience with painting, and aready have the necessary suppies.

 Graduates of Beginners II had these comments: "Sue Ann was very helpful to each individual - Relaxed atmosphere in which to learn - Sue Ann knows how to teach! - Positive attitude of the teacher and fellow students - Very friendly.
 Relaxed.
 We were challenged but not stressed - Personable instructor who knew how to get things across - We have something to take home to show family and friends.
 Finished (or nearly finished product).
 Sue keeps it fun and relaxed - Freedom to experiment and Sue Ann's instruction - Painting, painting, painting.
 I like Sue Ann's style of teaching - Sue Ann is an outstanding and encouraging artist."